The website is easy to follow/

 Afternoon: After our early rising, we’ll have an opportunity for a nap or quiet time.
 Some may choose to bird watch off the big ranch covered porch.
 Some may choose to walk to a nearby creek where warm springs provide open water for waterfowl.
 Wild Turkey and possible Long-eared Owls may be present on the ranch as well.
 As evening approaches, we’ll watch sunset over the prairie.

 Dinner: At the lodge, we’ll have a buffet dinner with coffee, tea, water included.
-Share favorite experiences with new Road Scholar friends during our farewell dinner.
+Share some of your favorite experiences from the program with new Road Scholar friends during our farewell dinner.

 Evening: At leisure.
 Feel free to walk around the ranch and reflect on the week's adventures.
-Prepare for check-out and transfer in the morning after another pre-dawn field trip.
+Be sure to prepare for check-out, transfer, and departures in the morning after another pre-dawn field trip.

 The website is easy to follow/